wy580477/Leech-AIO-APP-EX/docs/README_heroku.md

 ## <a id="more"></a>More usages and precautions

  1. To enable Telegram notification function, you need to talk to @BotFather in Telegram to register a bot.
-Add the bot to a channel you created, and get ChatID of the channel.
+Get ChatID of your Telegram account or ChatID of the channel which bot joined.
 Please Google for detailed steps.

     Edit the config/script.conf file.
 Fill in the corresponding options for botid:token and ChatID, then the notification function will take effect.
  2. Known pyLoad bugs：